Seibaah/Fracture/README.md

 ![](https://github.com/Seibaah/Fracture/blob/main/Gifs/how_to_run_test.gif)

 Once the scene is opened, press the Play button on top.
 All the tests shoot a gun 3x automatically to demonstrate the fracture.

+:warning: **BEWARE!
+THE LARGE MESH TEST IS VERY INTENSIVE AND TAKE LONGER THAN THE REST TO LOAD**

 ## How to change the simulation parameters?